 The Village and TSV Inc. purchased a Burn Boss (air incinerator) in 2014 to incinerate slash piling to support the community in creating defensive space to protect their property from forest fire.
 The Burn Boss, or air incinerator is moved to various areas throughout the Village where property owners can deliver their slash.
-The slash is burned by trained operators.
+Trained operators burn the slash.
 The USFS requires the operators be trained in Wildland Certification class (e.g. - "Red Card").
 All operators of the Bun Boss must have a "red Card" in order to operate the Burn Boss on USFS land.